dezitter/til/ruby/rails.md

-# Today I Learned Rails

-## Retrieve the current migration version
+# Retrieve the current migration version

     $ rake db:version
     # or